machinexa2/machinexa2.github.io/writeups/_posts/2020-11-09-amazonbugpoc.markdown

 It was an integrity error which is related to SRI (Sub Resource Integrity), which protects against compromised script sources.
 In nutshell, it's a hash of the entire javascript file.
 There was no way I could generate the same hash, and a collision was impossible as the browser only supports collision resistant hashes.
 However, if I could change `window.fileIntegrity.value`, maybe I could set the value to the hash of my file.

-Searching more and more, I found out id and value attribute of `<input>` directly affects javascript variables.
+The id and value attribute of `<input>` directly affects javascript variables.
+Its a well known method of DOM Clobbering commonly used in CTFs.
 So, I used the following script:
 ```html
 <script>
 window.name = "iframe";